Dr Seth Mehl

 Upper Hanover Street

-I am Digital Humanities Fellow in the Digital Humanities Institute (DHI), where I contribute to research projects in subject areas from international development to corpus semantics.
-I also teach on the MA in Digital Culture and Communication, and the MA in Cultural Data Management and Communication.
+I am Lecturer in the Digital Humanities Institute (DHI), where I conduct research in subject areas from international development to corpus semantics, and act as academic lead on the MA in Digital Culture and Communication, and the MA in Cultural Data Management and Communication.

 I have been at the University of Sheffield since 2015, working closely with the Digital Humanities Institute throughout that time.
-From 2011 to 2015, I was a member of research and teaching staff at University College London’s Survey of English Usage.
+From 2011 to 2015, I was a research fellow and teaching teaching fellow at University College London’s Survey of English Usage.

 I completed my PhD in English at University College London (UCL), following an MA in English Linguistics at UCL.

 I am a member of The Keywords Project, the OED Advisory Forum, and the White Rose Gender Equality College.
 I am Digital Humanities theme lead for Sheffield in the N8 Centre of Excellence in Computationally Intensive Research.
 I was a council member of Britain’s oldest learned society, The Philological Society, from 2016 to 2020, and the society’s Honourary Secretary for Student Associate Members from 2012 to 2015.

 I am primarily active in two broad areas: corpus semantics and development research.

 My corpus semantic research focuses on words with multiple contested meanings, which lead to cross purposes and confusion in public debate and personal conversation: for example, decolonisation, gentrification, appropriation, fundamentalism, and white.
 These multiple meanings often include newly emerging senses, and exhibit increasing vagueness.
 I also lead on the DHI’s concept modelling work, based on the Linguistic DNA project and subsequent collaborations with the BBC and the Oxford English Dictionary.